taubman33/GOT/README.md

 In this homework, you'll make a React app to browse through the characters in Game of Thrones.

+### Getting Started:

+1. Fork and Clone this repository
+1. cd into the directory
+1. Run `npm install`
+1. Make sure to install axios!
+1. Open up App.js and get to work!
 1. Look at an example of the API data in the characters endpoint:

     [`https://www.anapioficeandfire.com/api/characters?page=1&pageSize=50`](https://www.anapioficeandfire.com/api/characters?page=1&pageSize=50)